Thomas Bozza Molecular genetics and physiology of olfaction

 Research Interests

-My laboratory studies mammalian gene regulation and sensory coding using the mouse olfactory system as a model.
+My laboratory uses the mouse olfactory system as a model to investigate the molecular mechanisms of gene regulation and sensory function.
 We are currently pursuing two broad lines of research.

 Selected Publications